-The Family Resource Center (FRC) Management contract is divided into distinct phases to allow a scaled approach for the creation and implementation of FRCs with significant oversight by the Children's Services Council of Leon County (CSC Leon).
+The Family Resource Center (FRC) Management contract is divided into distinct phases to allow a scaled approach for the creation and implementation of FRCs with oversight by the Children's Services Council of Leon County (CSC Leon).

-- The first FRC will be established at the site of the CSC Leon Administrative Office and serve as an "incubator" and "proof of concept" for the service modality. - Children's Home Society of Florida (CHS) will engage in mandatory coaching/consultation with the National Family Support Network and may engage with coaching from similar sites in Florida. - CHS will ensure a variety of services are provided as outlined below utilizing subcontracts with various community providers, including Whole Child Leon for comprehensive childhood screenings and pediatric behavioral health navigation. - CHS will establish data collection and reporting protocols for the management of FRC services in collaboration with CSC Leon. - CHS will complete a neighborhood readiness assessment for each of the proposed locations to better evaluate specific needs and demand.
-This will include the development of a community engagement strategy using vetted neighborhood leaders in the proposed locations of Griffin Heights/Frenchtown, Fort Braden, and Macon/Town N' Country. - CHS will propose the second and possible third locations, complete with build out and management budgets, based on the readiness of the communities served, as agreed upon by the CSC staff, before consideration of contract extension.
+- The Children's Home Society of Florida (CHS) will develop a comprehensive neighborhood engagement strategy to place families first and at the center of service design and delivery.
+This means conducting neighborhood-specific readiness assessments to better evaluate unique needs and demand, using vetted neighborhood leaders who live in targeted census tracts. - The first FRC will be established at the site of the CSC Leon Administrative Office and serve as an "incubator" for the service modality, including the creation of data collection and reporting protocols in collaboration with CSC Leon for the management of FRC services. - Children's Home Society of Florida (CHS) will engage in mandatory coaching/consultation with the National Family Support Network and may engage with coaching from similar sites in Florida. - CHS will ensure a variety of services are available as outlined below utilizing subcontracts with various community providers, including Whole Child Leon for at least one comprehensive childhood screening and pediatric behavioral health navigation. - CHS will propose the second and possible third locations, complete with build out and management budgets, based on the readiness of the communities served, as agreed upon by the CSC staff, before consideration of contract extension.